matthiasott/webmention/README.md

 {% endfor %}
 ```

-Amd if you want to fetch only Webmentions of a certain type, like comments, likes, or reposts, you can call `getWebmentionsByType()` on the element:
+And if you want to fetch only Webmentions of a certain type, like comments, likes, or reposts, you can call `getWebmentionsByType()` on the element:

 {% for webmention in element.getWebmentionsByType('like') %}
   …